cheststore/chest.store/README.md

 with git version control and any version history repo can easily be cloned and/or `git pull`ed to see complete object history.

-## Version history & built-in git HTTP server
+## Built-in git server

 chest.store has a built in git HTTP server that is used for object version history.
-Version histories are stored in a new `.chest.store` folder at the root of the buckets/directories you integrate with.
+Version histories are stored in a new `.chest.store` directory at the root of the buckets/directories you integrate with.

 As a bonus, the git server can be used like any other git remote